 CLAIMS-MADE or OCCURRENCE

-When it comes to healthcare liability insurance, you’ve got two coverage choices – Claims-made or Occurrence.
+When it comes to healthcare medical malpractice insurance policy options, you have two coverage choices – Claims-made or Occurrence.

 SO, WHAT’S THE DIFFERENCE?

 In 1899, a small group of doctors pooled their resources to protect their reputations and assets from a newly discovered risk: medical malpractice.
-When drafting the insurance policy to bind them all together and shield them from this risk, they sought to ensure adequate financial protection for decades of practice.
+In order to shield the doctors from this risk, they sought to ensure adequate financial protection for decades of practice.
 To achieve that objective, the doctors formed what would later be called Occurrence coverage.

-Occurrence coverage became the industry standard for the next 70 years; however, when medical malpractice claims spiked during the 1970s, most insurance companies stopped offering Occurrence coverage and only offered Claims-made coverage.
+Occurrence coverage became the industry standard for the next 70 years.
+When medical malpractice claims spiked during the 1970s, most insurance companies stopped offering Occurrence coverage and only offered Claims-made coverage.
 Both policy types remain today.

 Occurrence coverage is triggered the moment treatment occurs, regardless of when an eventual claim is made.
 For example, if a claim is made today based on treatment rendered in 2018, the 2018 Occurrence policy responds.